Guarding the Sense Doors

 To experience contact, choose an object in peripheral vision, slowly turn your head towards it, but do not look directly at it.
 At some point, you will notice that when you make contact with the object, it feels as if attention momentarily shifts back to the mind while the cognition process takes place.
 This is self-referencing or contact.

-When practicing guarding the sense doors and when getting entangled with an object in the environment, there is a pull or push (greed or aversion) towards the object, there is labelling the object as good, bad or neutral.
+When practicing Guarding the Sense Doors and when getting entangled with an object in the environment, there is a pull or push (greed or aversion) towards the object, there is labelling the object as good, bad or neutral.
 This is contact or self-referencing.

 Becoming aware of the push and pull, the labelling of objects and the judging of things as good, bad or neutral is crucial for recognizing contact and the resulting clinging, greed and aversion.